Duvet: Description

+Hygiene

+The duvet itself, just like an eiderdown, may be cleaned much more rarely, and depending on its contents, may require specialist dry cleaning.

+Thus something easily washable is usually placed between the sleeper and the duvet, that can be removed and laundered as often as the bottom sheet and pillow cases.
+While it is perfectly possible to use top sheets, the common practice is specially made bag-covers, usually of cotton or a cotton-polyester blend.

 While a comforter is fundamentally the same as a duvet in terms of construction, it is used somewhat differently.
 In the United States, comforters are used on top of the flat sheet, often without a cover.